semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 display the most recent jobs of the current organization, both running and finished.

-### The --editor flag

-The `--editor` flag can help you define the editor that you want to use with the `sem edit` command.

 ### The EDITOR environment variable

-The `EDITOR` environment variable offers another way of defining the editor that will be used with the `sem edit` command.
+The `EDITOR` environment variable offers a way of defining the editor that will be used with the session of the `sem edit` command.

+You can check whether the `EDITOR` environment variable is set on your UNIX machine by executing the following command:

+    echo $EDITOR

+If the output is an empty line, then then `EDITOR` environment variable is not set.
+You can set it to the `nano` editor as follows:

+    $ export EDITOR=nano
+    $ echo $EDITOR
+    nano

+The `sem` utility also supports custom flags in the `EDITOR` environment variable, like `EDITOR="subl --wait"`.

 ## Command aliases